Cristianetaniguti/Reads2Map/README.md

 #### Test dataset for empirical analysis

-You can download black cottonwood genome assembly (FASTA) and RADseq reads (two FASTQs) from NCBI for testing.
+You can download black cottonwood genome assembly (FASTA) and RADseq reads from NCBI for testing.

 ```
-# Download a subset of RADseq data from populus study using SRA toolkit (https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/)
+# Download a subset of RADseq data from populus study using the docker image "cristaniguti/sratoolkit" with the SRA toolkit

 for i in SRR6249795 SRR6249808 SRR6249768 SRR6249769 SRR6249770 SRR6249771 SRR6249772 SRR6249773 SRR6249774 SRR6249775 SRR6249776 SRR6249778 SRR6249779 SRR6249780 SRR6249781 SRR6249782 SRR6249783 SRR6249784 SRR6249785 SRR6249786 SRR6249787 SRR6249788; do
-    ./fasterq-dump $i
+    docker run -v $(pwd):/opt/ cristaniguti/sratoolkit ./fasterq-dump $i -O /opt/
     head -n 1200000 $i.fastq > $i.sub.fastq # Just a subset of the reads
 done

-# Here there are data enought to test the pipeline but not for having a good resolution genetic map.
+# Here there are enought data to test the pipeline but not for having a good resolution genetic map.
 It contains the two parents and 20 progeny individuals.
 The original study have eight replicates for each parent and 122 progenies.
 # Access all samples in the BioProject	PRJNA395596

 # Download the reference genome in https://phytozome.jgi.doe.gov/pz/portal.html#!bulk?org=Org_Ptrichocarpa
 # Here we only use the first 2500 lines of chromosome 10

 ```

-samples_info
+samples_info_sub

 ```
 PT_F.sub.fastq	PT_F	PT_F.Lib1_E09_TGAACAT